jedota/Synthetic_ID-Card_Image/README.md

 performance of 1% for the screen capture PAIS.

 # Template
-ID Cards from different country tempalte can be generate as describe in our paper.
+ID Cards from different country template can be generate as describe in our paper.
 The templates are not provided.
 A subset of images generated has been shared.

 <p align="center" width="100%">
     <img width="33%" src="https://user-images.githubusercontent.com/45126159/216764780-74f28fca-45d8-4881-ad63-7a1b483435df.gif">